Wednesday, March 5, 2014

 Labor Force Overview

-The January 2014 preliminary unemployment rate and survey of jobs data for the District will be released on Monday, March 17, 2014.
-Historical jobs and labor force estimates for the District of Columbia and detailed labor market information is available here
+NOTES: The January 2014 preliminary unemployment rate and survey of jobs data for the District will be released on Monday, March 17, 2014.
+Historical jobs and labor force estimates for the District of Columbia and detailed labor market information is available here.

 Technical Notes: The District’s seasonally adjusted unemployment rates in 2013 were largely due to model re-estimations.
 Resident employment and unemployment data are mainly derived from the District’s portion of the national Current Population Survey (CPS), a household survey conducted each month by the US Census Bureau under contract with BLS, which provides input to the Local Area Unemployment Statistics (LAUS) program (often referred to as the “household” survey).